 Integrating Python scripts

-Since it is easy enough to use shell commands through AIML.
-It is equally easy to use the shell to run python scripts and perform tasks using their output.
-A really fun example and perhaps the best feature of J.A.R.V.I.S. is the following.
+Since it’s easy enough to use shell commands through AIML, it’s equally easy to run Python scripts and use their output.
+The best feature of J.A.R.V.I.S. – and the one I’m most proud of – is the following.

 Finding and playing a song on youtube